MSG4BFR/rawgraphs-app/README.md

 ## Contributing

 Want to contribute to RAWGraphs's development?
 You are more than welcome!
 Start by forking the repository (the "Fork" button at the top-right corner of this page) and follow the instructions above to clone it and install dependencies.
 Then you can use Github's issues and pull requests to discuss and share your work.
 You will need to sign a [Contributor License Agreement (CLA)](https://en.wikipedia.org/wiki/Contributor_License_Agreement) before submitting.
 We adopted CLA to be sure that the project will remain open source.
-For more information, write us: <hello@rawgraphs.io>.
+For more information, write us: <[email removed]>.

 ## Publications / Citing RAWGraphs